We are planning a small-group tour of native flora in North Carolina’s Coastal Plain on November 15-16 and garden tours on November 17.

 Locations to be visited during the tour include the Green Swamp Reserve, Lake Waccamaw State Park, Carolina Beach State Park, and Jones Lake State Park.
 Flora that we should see includes late-flowering Pine Barrens Gentian (Gentiana autumnalis), Venus Flytrap (Dionaea muscipula), Pyxie-moss (Pyxidanthera barbulata), various pitcher plants (Sarracenia spp.), and several ferns.
 We are also expect to see Coastal Fothergilla (F. gardenii), Coastal Azalea (Rhododendron atlanticum), Swamp Azalea (R. viscosum), Honeycups (Zenobia pulverulenta), Coastal Summersweet (Clethra alnifolia), Southern Sheepkill (Kalmia carolina), Dwarf wax-myrtle (Morella pumila), Long-leaf Pine (Pinus palustris), and many other coastal shrubs of pocosins, wetlands and forests.
 The flora is among the most diverse in North America.
 The flowering season will be over, but the specimens will still be quite evident, especially their habitats and associations.
 We should also see some extraordinary fall colors among the wetland shrubs if the weather has been right.
 There will be opportunities to collect seeds from “not-in-preserves” roadside habitats as well as purchase plants from a local native plant nursery if there is interest.

-Enrollment in the tour is on a first-come basis and is limited to 24 participants.
+Enrollment in the tour is on a first-come basis and is limited to 36 participants.
 The tour will leave from the Sheraton Imperial at 8:15 on Wednesday morning, November 15, and will return to the Sheraton on Thursday evening, November 16.
 All the locations are relatively flat and hiking conditions are relatively easy, but depending on weather conditions may be muddy.
 Bothersome insects should be at a minimum.
 The cost of $300 per person includes transportation, snacks and drinks during the tour, and overnight lodging (based on double occupancy, $345 for single occupancy).
 Meals will be at local restaurants, with food selection and payment by each participant.
-You can register for the tour using the AGM registration form.
+You can register for the tour using the AGM registration form (Current Status: Full, Accepting requests to be 'wait listed')

 Garden Visits on Friday